 Contact Karen Hernandez, Faith Partnerships Manager, to see how your faith community can get involved.

-Together, volunteers from all faiths and non-religious worldviews are uniting to support a shared goal of raising $75,000 to dedicate a home within a Habitat development as the Unity House.
+Together, volunteers from all faiths and non-religious worldviews are uniting to support a shared goal of raising $75,000 to dedicate a home within Esperanza Place, a 42-home development in Walnut Creek, as the Unity House.

 The Unity House sponsorship shows the power of togetherness and is an example of how when we open our hearts, we can find common ground in our deeper purpose to do good for our neighbors and build faith in each other.